Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Methods

-Inspired by \cite{harder2020nightvision}, we replaced the L1 loss with the SSIM loss to address this problem.
+Inspired by \cite{harder2020nightvision}, we replaced the L1 loss with the Structural Similarity Index Measure (SSIM) \cite{wang2004image} loss to address this problem.
 SSIM is a comprehensive measure that considers the similarity between two pictures in luminance, contrast, and structure and is calculated as follows:

 Here, $\mu_x$ and $\mu_y$ refer to the mean values of the two pictures, $\sigma_x$ and $\sigma_y$ refer to their variances, and $\sigma_{xy}$ refers to their covariance. $c_1$ and $c_2$ have values of $(0.01\cdot L)^2$ and $(0.03\cdot L)^2$ respectively, where $L$ is the range of pixel values.
 We choose the window size of 11, so the SSIM is calculated for areas of $11\times11$ pixels and then averaged over the whole image.
 For further details of the SSIM algorithm, see \cite{wang2004image}.
 The lights and shades are considered as structural features which would be included in the calculation of SSIM.
 Therefore, SSIM's emphasis on structural similarity could help foster the generation of realistic lights and shades.

-SSIM is defined in the range [0, 1].
-Since higher SSIM means higher similarity between the two pictures, we define SSIM loss by inverting its value.
+SSIM is defined in the range [-1, 1].
+Since higher SSIM means higher similarity between the two pictures, we define SSIM loss by inverting its value:

 Then, we plugged in $L_{SSIM}$ into the revised model loss: